ukduw/conditional-logic-stock-screener/README.md

 &nbsp;
 ---
 ### Plans
-I plan on using the CSV exports, along with trade data and historical market data, to train an AI model to use my python scripts to screen and trade, using (and improving on) my trading style and strategies.
+I plan on using the CSV exports, along with trade data and historical market data, to train an AI model to set trade parameters according to my strategies and use them with my Python scripts to autonomously build watchlists and structure trades.